 Over the past forty years, Cynthia has been engaged in Track II and 1.5 diplomacy with Russia and the former Soviet Union.
-Throughout the past year, she and Bruce Allyn have been conducting interviews with experts, current and former officials, and thought leaders in the US and Russia on the escalating nuclear danger.

 She is a participant in the University Consortium, an inter-regional academic network that promotes dialogue, research and policy outreach on Euro-Atlantic issues critical to addressing the crisis in Russia-West relations.